 For people who have a history of falling the Falls and Fracture Prevention Service (West Sussex) at Sussex Community services will be able to provide tailored help and assistance.

 You could also have a look at the “Get Up and Go” exercises

 Get Up and Go exercises have been developed specifically for older people, to help them feel more confident doing daily tasks, such as walking and going from a sit to a stand.

-Prevention assessment teams are multi-disciplinary teams that support people to maintain their independence, health and wellbeing in their own homes.
+The Prevention Assessment Team is a multi-disciplinary team that supports people to maintain their independence, health and wellbeing in their own homes.

-PATs normally work with people who do not receive other specialist health or social care services.
-They provide information, advice and access to practical and emotional support, either over the phone or with a home visit.
+PAT normally works with people who do not receive other specialist health or social care services.
+It provides information, advice and access to practical and emotional support, either over the phone or with a home visit.